CDRT/docs/su/su_dg/su_dg_ch3.md

 _Figure 3-19.
 Thin Installer reboot message._
 </div>

-?>Notes: <br/>1.
+?>1.
 BIOS installations require user's attention to ensure the update is not interrupted.
-They cannot be deployed in an unattended mode. <br/>2.
+They cannot be deployed in an unattended mode. <br/> 2.
 Thin Installer installs the updates that force a reboot or shut down after all other updates to reduce the number of reboots.

-**Windows 7 and Later OS Considerations**
+### Windows 7 and Later OS Considerations

 Some updates that Thin Installer will install may automatically reboot or shut down the sysem.
 If there are multiple updates like this that are applicable, Thin Installer will attempt to configure the system to run Thin Installer again after the system is rebooted.

 With considerations for Windows 7 and later operating systems, after you log in to the Windows desktop, the UAC might stop the program from continuing to install the remaining update packages.
 To install the remaining update packages, you need to manually click the **Windows has blocked some startup programs** message on the system tray and select **Run blocked program** to run Thin Installer.

-!>Note: If the **Windows has blocked some startup programs** message does not display on the system tray, you will need to manually run Thin Installer, search for the remaining updates, and install them.
+!>If the **Windows has blocked some startup programs** message does not display on the system tray, you will need to manually run Thin Installer, search for the remaining updates, and install them.

 ## 3.3 Update Retriever

-**3.3.1 Update Retriever First Time Setup**
+### 3.3.1 Update Retriever First Time Setup

 When launching Update Retriever the first time, some initial configuration items will need to be set.
 If launching Update Retriever for the first time, do the following:

    1. Launch Update Retriever.

-?>Note: Update Retriever requires elevated privileges to run.
+?>Update Retriever requires elevated privileges to run.
 Therefore, a UAC prompt may be displayed when launching the program.

    2. Choose between a **Local repository** or a **Lenovo cloud repository** by clicking the appropriate radio button.
 The **Local repository** option will host packages in a local directory or network share.
 The **Lenovo cloud repository** will host the actual packages on Lenovo&#39;s global Content Delivery Network and only the repository database and package descriptors will be stored in the local directory or network share.
 Only System Update supports the **Lenovo cloud repository** feature and not Thin Installer.